jeffkimbrel/qSIP2/tests/testthat/_snaps/qsip_data.md

     Code
       qsip_data(example_source_object, example_sample_object, example_feature_object)
-    Message
+    Message <simpleMessage>
-      There are 15 source_mat_ids, and they are all shared between the source and sample objects There are 284 feature_ids, and they are all shared between the sample and feature objects Output
+      There are 15 source_mat_ids, and they are all shared between the source and sample objects There are 284 sample_ids, and they are all shared between the sample and feature objects Output
       <qsip_data>
        @ source_data          : <qsip_source_data>